 Then it happens- your eyes meet from across the room.
 You walk up to this defenseless little pup staring back up at you and think to yourself, “that’s the one.”
 A sales associate walks up and you ask him, “how much is that doggie in the window?”

 Many puppies are bred by the Amish in the middle of the country, and the breeders see these puppies as livestock.
-Cages are often stacked, so if you are lucky enough to get one of the puppies from the top of the stack, you may get a healthy pet.
-But if you purchase one of the dogs that were at the bottom of that stack of cages, you can be facing kennel cough, giardia, and parvo, all of which are deadly for young puppies.
+Cages are often stacked, so if you are luckily enough to get one of the puppies from the top of the stack, you may get a healthy pet.
+But if you purchase one of the dogs that was at the bottom of that stack of cages, you can be facing kennel cough, giardia and parvo, all of which are deadly for young puppies.

 Do your research when in the market for a puppy.
 Read reviews, ask smart questions, and request all the records to confirm that your new pet will be a member of your family for years to come, and not just mere days.
 If something is wrong, tell the pet store!
 A reputable pet store will help you handle the medical bills and refund or replace sick puppies.
 Other less reputable pet dealers will threaten you, attempt to avoid liability by hiding behind unconscionable and illegal contracts or (as in a recent case I had) call the police and have you arrested for trespass!